david-chidester/Cruise-Industry-Market-Research/raw_data/energy_information_administration/residual_fuel_oil.md

 ## Information
-Residual Fuel is not eh fuel type used in cruise ships but it is the precursor to it.
+`Residual Fuel` is the precursor to the fuel type used in cruise ships.

 ## Sample
 ```